 The above QWIP Monte-Carlo simulations by Ryzhii et. al. [76-80] were limited in the following way.
 Instead of including the photoexcitation directly in their work, they assumed current injection from each quantum well whose value depends on photoexcitation cross section, energy of the infrared pulse, photon energy, and sheet electron concentration.
 In their simulations, they simulated only 3D processes, and they did not take 2D processes into account, which are very important for QWIP operation.
-In our study, we include both 2D and 3D processes in detail in our Monte Carlo simulation program.
-We take size quantization both in Γ and L valleys into account, and simulate all the dominant 3D and 2D scattering mechanisms.
+In this study, both 2D and 3D processes are included in detail in the Monte Carlo simulation program.
+Size quantization both in $\Gamma$ and L valleys are taken into account, and all the dominant 3D and 2D scattering mechanisms are simulated.
 Capture and photoexcitation are simulated as scattering events without using a phenomenological approach.
-The 2D scattering rates are calculated by using the wavefunctions obtained through the solution of Schrodinger's equation.
-Therefore, our results, while being complementary to those reported previously, are expected to be accurate enough to arrive to definite conclusions.
+The 2D scattering rates are calculated by using the wavefunctions obtained through the solution of Schrödinger's equation.
+Therefore, the results reported in this thesis, while being complementary to those reported previously, are expected to be accurate enough to arrive to definite conclusions.
 The QWIP ensemble Monte Carlo simulator reported in this thesis work will be described in the following sections.